danielkarl888/cemento-ass/README.md

 - `handleEdit`: Function to handle editing of cells.
 - `handleSave`: Function to handle saving of cell values.
 - `renderCellValue`: Function to render the cell value based on its type.

-## Contributing

-1. Fork the repository.
-2. Create your feature branch:
-    ```sh
-    git checkout -b feature/your-feature-name
-    ```
-3. Commit your changes:
-    ```sh
-    git commit -m 'Add your feature'
-    ```
-4. Push to the branch:
-    ```sh
-    git push origin feature/your-feature-name
-    ```
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to replace placeholders such as `your-username` and `your-repo-name` with your actual GitHub username and repository name.
-Add any additional sections or details as necessary.